Last Updated : Jun 02,2020

-Saijan ki phalli, saragavo
+Also Known as Saijan ki phalli, saragavo

-Description The fruit is a long, thin pod, resembling a Drumstick.
+What is Drumstick?
+The fruit is a long, thin pod, resembling a Drumstick.
 The fruit itself is called drumstick in India.
 Sometimes referred to as a bean, this long, rigid pod grows on a tree.
 Its hard, green outer covering is rigid enough to earn its common name of drumstick.

 They are a popular ingredient in vegetable curries.
 These long, slender pods are tricky for those not brought up to eat them.
 The only portion consumed is the soft, almost jelly-like interior in which the seeds are embedded.
 The seeds, too, are nice to eat if the beans are young, but a drumstick is never young enough to eat the outer skin.
 Simmered in lightly salted water for 7-10 minutes they make good eating - but discard the outer skin after scooping out the pulp.